Your body is the way that you experience the world.

 Improving our body’s ability to interact with the world around us is a key component in mental health, which is why it’s such an important part of my work.
 I use the Functional Range System for myself and clients to safely improve and restore mobility.
 Mobility is a key word here– it implies not just flexibility (or passive range of motion), but the ability to be stable and strong within that range of motion.

 Health and the ability to move well are privileges that we may not all enjoy in equal measure, and there are many conditions that might prevent us from being able to increase our movement capacity or strength.
 The focus for each individual client is always to capitalize on the body’s unique strengths, and to enhance its current capacities.
-I love the FRS system because each person can tailor it to their own needs, even in a group setting.

 We all deserve to feel confident and capable in our bodies and minds.
 Working with my own body in this way has liberated me in unexpected ways.